-Students should take challenging courses throughout high school in order to prepare themselves well for the rigor of the pre-pharmacy program.
-Drake does not require a specific number of credits in any particular area of study to be considered for admission to the pre-pharmacy program.
+Students should take challenging courses throughout high school in order to prepare themselves well for the rigor of pre-pharmacy.
+Drake does not require a specific number of credits in any particular area of study to be considered for admission to pre-pharmacy.
 However, we do recommend students take challenging courses in biology, chemistry, and math.
 We also strongly recommend that students take any available advanced math courses that would help prepare them for chemistry and calculus in the first year of pre-pharmacy.

 The professional pharmacy program cannot be completed in less than four years.
-However, it may be possible for a student to complete the two years of the pre-pharmacy program in one year if he or she has had the opportunity in high school to complete a full year of biology, a full year of chemistry, a semester of calculus and/or statistics and enough additional coursework to total 25-30 credit hours upon entering Drake.
+However, it may be possible for a student to complete the two years of pre-pharmacy in one year if he or she has had the opportunity in high school to complete and transfer to Drake a full year of biology, a full year of chemistry, a semester of calculus and/or statistics and enough additional coursework to total 25-30 credit hours upon entering Drake.
 In this very specific situation, a student could potentially be able to graduate in five years instead of six years if he or she were admitted to the PharmD program.
 A student in this situation would begin the PharmD application process by completing the PharmCAS and Drake supplemental applications the summer before his or her first-year at Drake.
 He or she would complete the interview and writing assessment in the fall semester of his or her first year.
-Students who qualify to complete pre-pharmacy in one year must apply for permission, consult with and have approval to do so from the College of Pharmacy and Health Sciences Office of Academic and Student Affairs.
+Students who qualify to complete pre-pharmacy in one year must apply for permission, consult with and have approval to do so from the College of Pharmacy and Health Sciences Office of Student Affairs and Enrollment Management.

 We suggest that students choose from courses in the following areas: an appropriate advanced math course, composition, public speaking, a computer course, statistics, history (2 courses), a fine arts course or an international/multicultural course such as cultural anthropology.